arazaki/firebase-cloud-functions-api/README.md

 - After cloning this project, run `npm install`, and `npm start`.
 This will start the react application.
 - Go to `cd functions` and run `npm install` to install firebase api dependencies.
 Run `npm run serve`.
 It will start to serve the API endpoints.

+## Github Actions

+In order to use github actions, it is necessary to:

+- Create secret keys:
+  - FIREBASE_TOKEN
+  -

+To create FIREBASE_TOKEN key, run `firebase login:ci` on your terminal.